coolprobn/ruby-twitter-bot/README.md

     # Create a new shell
     $ screen -S twitter-bot

-    # run the twitter bot (you should be inside project root)
+    # Run the twitter bot (you should be inside project root)
     $ ruby app/services/twitter/re_tweet_service.rb

     # Detach ruby bot and move to original screen
     $ CTRL + a + d

+    # Return to the screen where bot is running
+    $ screen -r twitter-bot
    ```

    Ref: [Run Ruby script in the background](https://stackoverflow.com/a/6391255/9359123)